khui/copacrr/README.md

 and their corresponding evaluation results under data/trec_runs and data/eval_trec_runs respectively.

+The evaluation code strictly corresponds to the exp reported in PACRR and REPACRR papers, but one could easily develop evaluation pipeline for different dataset or even different benchmarks based on the code.
+For example, the usage of the six years' Web Track for training/validation/test is hard coded in the train_test_years in utils/config.py, and one needs to edit it when fewer years are used.

     python -m evals.docpairs with expname=$expname train_years=$train_years {param_name=param_val}

     python -m evals.rerank with expname=$expname train_years=$train_years {param_name=param_val}